network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 traffic classification affect the measurement in the same way.
 It is thus very important to use those protocols for the measurements to avoid focusing on use cases that are not actually affecting the end-user.
-Finally, we propose to use "round-trips per minute" as a metric to express the extend of bufferbloat.
+Finally, we propose to use "round-trips per minute" as a metric to express the extent of bufferbloat.

 # Measuring is hard